Palace: Iran

-The Niavarān Palace Complex is a historical complex situated in the northern part of Tehran, Iran.
+The Niavaran Complex is a historic complex situated in northern Tehran, Iran.
 It consists of several buildings and a museum.
-The Sahebqraniyeh Palace, from the time of Naser al-Din Shah of the Qajar dynasty, is also inside this complex.
-The main Niavaran Palace, completed in 1968, was the primary residence of the last shah, Mohammad Reza Pahlavi, and the imperial family, until the Iranian Revolution.
+The Sahebgharaniyeh Palace, from the reign of Naser al-Din Shah of the Qajar dynasty, is also inside this complex.
+The main Niavaran Palace, completed in 1968, was the primary residence of the last shah, Mohammad Reza Pahlavi of the Pahlavi dynasty, until the 1979 Iranian Revolution.
 The main palace was designed by the Iranian architect Mohsen Foroughi.

 Israel/Palestine

 The pre-Israelite Canaanite site of Tel Kabri, destroyed in c.
 1600 BCE, was built around a palace core.
 A palace culture of ancient Israel and Judah can be inferred from the Hebrew Bible, and the Iron Age Omride palace at Samaria has been excavated by archaeologists; no palace of David has been securely identified, and the historicity of Solomon is yet to be proven.

 From the Late Hellenistic or Hasmonean and the Early Roman or Herodian period, there are many historical palaces like the two at Masada.
 Palaces of Herod the Great and his line of client kings and rulers have been further identified at several sites, including Herod's royal palace at Jerusalem, the Hasmonean and Herodian winter palaces at Jericho, and Herod's fortified palace and second administrative seat at Herodium in the Judean desert.
 Herod's palace at Caesarea Maritima preserved its palatial function as the official residence of the Roman procurators and governors of In Judaea.

 There are other much later palaces in the Old City of Jerusalem, such as the Mamluk Lady Tunshuk Palace.

 There are a number of magnificent 19th-century buildings that are not considered "palaces", but have the grandeur of a typical palace, such as the Yehudayoff-Hefetz residence, and the Sergei Courtyard in Jerusalem.